Nuitka/Nuitka/Developer_Manual.rst

 -----------

 In Python, every function, class, and module has a frame.
-It creates created when the scope it entered, and there is a stack of these at run time, which becomes visible in tracebacks in case of exceptions.
+It creates created when the scope is entered, and there is a stack of these at run time, which becomes visible in tracebacks in case of exceptions.

 The choice of Nuitka is to make this an explicit element of the node tree, that